blue dumpster truck

 • Once a cell has been filled to capacity, the space is covered with soil and materials to prevent toxic contents from escaping to the surface.
 With subsequent incoming loads of trash, the whole process is repeated at another open cell.

 An industrial incinerator is a massive furnace in which waste is burned to ash.
-Incinerators run at super–high temperatures powerful enough to reduce even the hardest contents.
+Incinerators run at super-high temperatures powerful enough to reduce even the hardest contents.
+They are popularly used in densely populated regions to quickly eliminate a lot of waste.
+They dispose of around 13% of the United States’ municipal solid waste.

 Once incineration has been completed, a given batch of waste content is reduced to merely a fraction of its original mass, which helps conserve landfill space.
 The process of incineration also functions as a heat and electricity generator for local grids.